Manojlovic1998/core-react-features-practice/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-*Note:* I have used Firebase in order to POST and GET data for this dummy project.
-If you clone the library make sure to set up a firebase account and change the "url_firebase" with the url of your db.
+*Note: I have used Firebase in order to POST and GET data for this dummy project.
+If you clone the library make sure to set up a firebase account and change the "stashed_urls" with the url of your db.*

 ### `npm test`